Victor-Rebuild/victor-1.6-rebuild/ABOUT.md

 7. - Wait for Vector to reboot.

 8. - Once Vector reboots go to [https://anki2.ca/1.6](https://anki2.ca/1.6) to setup with the server, follow the steps on the website.

+## Hey I found a bug, what should I do?
+Make a bug report at [https://github.com/Victor-Rebuild/victor-1.6-rebuild/issues](https://github.com/Victor-Rebuild/victor-1.6-rebuild/issues) and I'll get to it when I get time.